dengcb/dengcb.github.io/source/_posts/right-way-to-open-github.md

 ## Pages
 > Look [Hexo multi-language with Minos](/hexo-minos-multi-language/), GitHub gives you free static space to build blog or documents.
-Now you can use your doamin with https, 👍
+Now you can use your custom domain with https, 👍 Conscience business!
-Conscience business!

 ## GitBook